 - Start the generator set.
-Move the RUN-STOP-SET REMOTE switch on the engine control panel to the RUN Position.
-The starter should crank the engine, and the engine should start within a few seconds. - 2.
-Monitor the engine control panel and note the oil pressure, coolant temperature, and battery rate.
+Move the Run-Stop-Remote Switch on the engine control panel to the RUN Position.
+The starter should crank the engine, and the engine should start within a few seconds. - Monitor the engine control panel and note the oil pressure, coolant temperature, and battery charge rate.
 Refer to the OPERATION section of this manual for normal readings.
 With the engine at operating temperature, all readings should stay within the normal range. - 3.
 Check the generator set for fuel, oil, or coolant leaks.
-If you find any leaks, move the RUN-STOP-REMOTE switch to STOP.
+If you find any leaks, move the Run-Stop-Remote Switch to STOP.
 Have the leak repaired before performing the rest of the checks. - 4.
-Check the exhaust system for leaks, visually and audibily.
+Check the exhaust system for leaks, visually and audibly.
 Note the security of the exhaust system supports.
-If you find any leaks, shut down the generator set immediately by moving the RUN-STOP-REMOTE switch to STOP.
+If you find any leaks, shut down the generator set immediately by moving the Run-Stop-Remote Switch to STOP.

-WARNING Exhaust gas is deadly.
+Exhaust gas is deadly.
 For this reason, shut down the generator set immediately if you discover an exhaust leak or exhaust component needing replacement.
 Do not use the generator set until you have the exhaust system repaired.

 - 5. Note the AC instruments of the engine control panel.
 The frequency meter and voltmeter should indicate rated nameplate frequency and voltage.
 Use the phase selector switch to read each of the line-to-line voltages.
-If other than the nameplate ratings, see the TROUBLESHOOTING tables in the OPERATION section. - Stop the generator set by moving the RUN-STOP-REMOTE switch to STOP.
-See the OPER-ATION section.
+If other than the nameplate ratings, see the troubleshooting tables in the OPERATION section. - Stop the generator set by moving the Run-Stop-Remote Switch to STOP.
+See the OPERATION section.